Mergimberisha/single_table_schema/blog_recipe.md

 ```
 # EXAMPLE

+Can one post have many comments?
+YES
-Can a student have many cohorts?
+Can one comment have many posts?
 NO
-Can a cohort have many students?
-YES

-Student -> many to one -> cohort

-The foreign key is on students (cohort_id)
+The foreign key is on comments table
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*